entourloupeschool/FtcRobotController-master-Dinitech-Quadra/README.md

 <p align="center">
   <img src="assets/logo.png" width="250" alt="Dinitech Logo">
 </p>
-# This is the Gornetix software repository.

-## Dinitech #25042 from 🇫🇷 - FTC DECODE (2025-2026)
+## This is the **Gornetix** software repository of team **Dinitech** #25042 from 🇫🇷 - [FTC DECODE](https://teamcenter.robotiquefirstfrance.org/decode/) (2025-2026)

-We are team **Dinitech** from Amédée Gordini High School, Annecy, France.
+We are team **Dinitech** from **Amédée Gordini High School** (Annecy, France).
 We are participating in the **Top Fab competition**, a international digital design and manufacturing challenge. 🗿 Passionate about innovation and prototyping, we apply our 3D and engineering skills to a concrete and ambitious project. 👊 Our goal: to showcase the excellence and expertise of the vocational track.

 ---